Hosted by site sponsor WebMate.

 To be notified of new Q&As, sign up for EveryMac.com's bimonthly email list.

-How much internal storage do the iPad and iPad Air models have?
+How much internal storage do the iPad models have?
 Is it possible to add external storage?
 Which external storage option is best for my needs?

-Each iPad and iPad Air model has a fixed amount of internal storage offered at the time of purchase and this internal storage cannot be expanded or upgraded subsequently.
+Each iPad model has a fixed amount of internal storage offered at the time of purchase and this internal storage cannot be expanded or upgraded subsequently.

-No iPad models have a SD Card or a MicroSD card slot, but it is quite possible to add external storage to modern iPad and and all iPad Air devices either via the Lightning connector or wirelessly.
+No iPad models have a SD Card or a MicroSD card slot, but it is quite possible to add external storage to modern iPad devices via its Lightning connector or USB-C port.
+Wireless solutions were available for vintage models back in the day, but they are difficult to find at this point and physically connected storage is the best option for compatible models now.

-The amount of default storage is listed on the specs page for each iPad and iPad Air tablet, but also follows:
+The amount of default storage is listed on the specs page for each iPad tablet, but also follows:

 iPad (30-Pin Connector)